mattkirkland/design-methods/schedule.md

 *MK: also too much for a single week?*

-### WEEK 6 - Evaluative Research Methods
+### WEEK 6 - "How do I make sense of we saw from users?"
 - TUE Sep 29
 - THU Oct 1

-personas, user story, user flow, swimlane
+Evaluative Research Methods: personas, user story, user flow, swimlane

 - heuristic analysis
 - task analysis (UM 84), related to Contextual inquiry